khiemtq-cyber/HackVault/z00mtrack:-User-Tracking-via-The-Browser-Zoom-Levels.md

 ## Background:
 User-tracking techniques have been widely in use for a very long time.
 In the very beginning, it was as easy as collecting your public IP address or storing a unique identifier in a browser cookie.
 But with the rapid growth of the web, these methods were no longer enough.
-IP addresses became very dynamic, and browser cookies could easily be wiped out clean—even with powerful approaches like [evercookie](https://samy.pl/evercookie).
+IP addresses became very dynamic, and browser cookies could easily be wiped out clean (even with powerful approaches like [evercookie](https://samy.pl/evercookie)).

 So it was about time for passive user-tracking techniques such as browser fingerprinting to evolve—bits of data ranging from your installed plugins, fonts, user-agent headers, screen resolution, time zone, and what not could be used to construct a unique, stateless user-tracking identifier for each website visitor.
 Things kept evolving until we reached cross-browser, and even cross-device, tracking techniques with varying accuracy and reliability degrees.